melles1991/usecuewebsite/_posts/en/2019-11-14-how-to-get-a-100-google-lighthouse-score.md

 ---
-title: How to get a 100% Google Lighthouse score?
+title: How to get a 100% Google Lighthouse score
 ---

 Google will soon [shame slow websites](/blog/google-will-shame-slow-websites).
 A good reason to take a good look at your Google Lighthouse score [right now](https://web.dev/).